Meet the people responsible for our strong direction and leadership.

 Our reputation is built on our strong commitment to customer service and the communities we serve.
-Whether through financial, in-kind or other community support and services, we actively practice Co-op Social Responsibility and investing in our surrounding communities.
+We’ve always put kitchen tables, ahead of boardroom tables and invest in our surrounding communities, team members and members.

 Ken also sits on the board at The Chamber of Commerce, and the Canadian Food Innovation Network and is also Chair of the Governance, Nomination and Risk Committee.

 Chief Financial Officer

 With a background in commerce, an MBA and a CPA designation, Paul brings more than 22 years of experience to the Calgary Co-op team.
 He previously worked for the Calgary Stampede from 1999 – 2015, becoming a CFO for the organization in 2005.
 Paul joined the Calgary Co-op team in 2015, bringing skills in strategic and tactical planning, risk identification and mitigation, cross-functional collaboration, and board and stakeholder relations.
 He was drawn to Calgary Co-op for its history, ability to survive and thrive against national and multi-national retailers, and its substantial real estate.
 In addition to financial expertise, Paul has extensive enterprise risk management experience that has been informed and battle tested by the floods of 2013 and Covid-19.